ClimDesign/QDF/README.md

 The three models are called using the commands `javelle()`, `extendedQDF()`, and `reversiblejumpQDF()`.
 The inputs are

-- `data` - the data in matrix format
+- `data` - the dataframe of annual maxima and durations

 - `startpoint` - a named vector containing startpoints for the model parameters.